cesartl/aoc-slack-notifier/README.md

 * Ability to customise Slack message with env variable
 * Use block kit to write slack message
 * Could add more complex logic in Slack by getting info from the
 * Process dynamoDB data to draw interesting graph of ranks/stars in time
+* Building within Docker so no need to install Java or Maven